nbrest/kamehouse/troubleshoot-issues.md

 # Troubleshoot issues:

-## Deploy to my local tomcat using my deploy script is successful but kame-house doesn't run even if it shows as running in the tomcat manager
+## Kame-house doesn't run even if it shows as running in the tomcat manager:

+* This happened rarely after a succesful deployment to my local tomcat using my deploy script
 * Go to the tomcat manager and *undeploy kame-house*, or stop tomcat and delete the war and kame-house folder from the /webapps directory.
 * Then start tomcat and run the deploy script again